 - If you're on campus: Call University Police at (585) 395-2222

 - If you're off campus: Call 911 or LifeLine 24 hours/day at (585) 275-5151 or 1-800-310-1160

 Making an Appointment

-Appointments can be made by coming to the Center (Hazen Hall) in person.
+Appointments can be made by calling the Center (Hazen Hall).

 - We will ask you to fill out some paperwork so that you can be matched with the counselor best suited to meet your needs

 - Services are available to all Brockport students without charge